 You may want to switch back to the previous shell, aka Bash.
 Here are the commands to achieve that:

 sudo apt --purge remove zsh rm -rf ~/ohmyzsh rm ~/.zshrc $ chsh -s $(which bash) exit

 It is the end of the tutorial where we saw how to enhance our terminal for better productivity using Zsh and Oh My Zsh.
 You can explore the themes and plugins to add more customization to your terminal.

 Here is the link for a cheat sheet about Oh My Zsh.
-It will give a sneak peek of some plugins, and it will remain to you to go further or not.
+It will give a sneak peek of some plugins and remain to you to go further.